DerekCall/classification/proposal.md

-# Project Proposal - NBA MVP Classification
+# Project Proposal - NBA ALL-NBA Selection Classification

 #### Question/need:
-* I will be using historical NBA player data to classify who will be the league MVP.
-This is important for teams to predict as player bonuses and supermax contracts hinge on winning/having won this award.
+* I will be using historical NBA player data to classify which players will be selected to an ALL-NBA each year.
+This is important for teams to predict as player bonuses and supermax contracts hinge on having been selected to one of the ALL-NBA teams.

 #### Data Description: